Nabeel-javaid/report/README.md

 [![nabeel-1.jpg](https://i.postimg.cc/6qtBdLQW/nabeel-1.jpg)](https://postimg.cc/bDVXPnbW)

+-  2): It is recommended to increase the test coverage to 100% so make sure that each and every line is battle tested

 ## f) Security Approach of the Project

 ### Successful current security understanding of the project;

-1- The project hasn't underwent any audits(nothing stated in the docs), this innovative assessments on Code4rena is the first, where multiple auditors are scrutinizing the code.
+1- The project has already underwent an audits(stated in the docs), this innovative assessments on Code4rena is the second audit, where multiple auditors are scrutinizing the code.

+According to the Docs, which can be found [here](https://demo-35.gitbook.io/untitled/security/external)

+ `The core contracts found in opus_contracts directory have been audited by:`
+- Trail of Bits

 ### What the project should add in the understanding of Security;